 The first thing to remember is that stevia is sweet, but not exactly like sugar.
 Comparing stevia to sugar is like comparing molasses to honey or maple syrup to corn syrup.
 All are sweet but each one has a unique taste, and, when properly used, can produce wonderful results in many types of recipes.

-click to see more The next step to using this herb successfully is understanding how its sweetness differs from refined sugars.
+click at this page The next step to using this herb successfully is understanding how its sweetness differs from refined sugars.
 Add a few drops of the a non-alcohol stevia extract to a glass of water.
 Taste it.
 Its sweetness will differ from the refined sugars and chemicals sweeteners.
 Add one drop of clear liquid extract at a time and taste after each one until the mixture becomes bittersweet.
 It is this bitter-sweetness that can

 This is the easiest place to use stevia.
-A few drops of clear liquid extract or a pre-measured packet can replace the sugar in traditionally sugar-laden drinks like iced or hot teas, coffee, lemonade, and pre-mixed drink powders just click for source.
+A few drops of clear liquid extract or a pre-measured packet can replace the sugar in traditionally sugar-laden drinks like iced or hot teas, coffee, lemonade, and pre-mixed drink powders click.

 Flavorings and Extracts:

-Flavorings and extracts such as maple, lemon, and vanilla are great ways to mask the natural licorice flavor of stevia, while adding depth and interest to your dish read article.
+Flavorings and extracts such as maple, lemon, and vanilla are great ways to mask the natural licorice flavor of stevia, while adding depth and interest to your dish learn more here.

 Stevia extracts work great with milk, cream, cream cheese, sour cream and other dairy products.
 That is why we use dairy products in so many of our recipes.
 If you are dairy or lactose-intolerant, try replacing the milk with Almond Milk (see Index), soy milk, or rice milk (both soy milk and rice milk are available at health stores).
 Vegetable milks work well, but store-bought vegetable milks often have added sugar, so read the labels carefully.